Advanced placement

 ABOUT ADVANCED PLACEMENT PROGRAM

 The College Board's Advanced Placement (AP) Program: AP classes give students the chance to try college-level work in high school, and to gain valuable skills and study habits for college.
 If a student gets a "qualifying" grade on the AP Exam, there are thousands of colleges worldwide that will give credit or advanced placement for your efforts.
 AP courses and exams represent the beginning of the journey through college-level academic challenges.
 The work done in an AP course will help students develop skills and study habits that will be vital in college.
-For more information on the College Board's AP Program just click on the following hyperlink: www.collegeboard.com/student/testing/ap/subjects.html
+For more information: www.collegeboard.com/student/testing/ap/subjects.html

 AP SCHEDULING ISSUES: